 What I can do is mature.
 Many times, I’ve crossed the line between informing others of necessary facts and gossip.
 Now I can see that feeling in my gut as I gossiped and offered half-hearted (if misleadingly forthright) apologies was God urging me to use just a touch of discipline to be an intellectually honest and upright Christian.

 Until our day of final accountability, we can ask God to forgive our sins.
 When others die, it may behoove us to search our souls for sins against that person.
 Were we a bright lamp to guide that person’s soul and others who knew him or her, or did we hide under the basket — avoiding the work God requires of us?

 Dustin Siggins isa freelance journalist and political commentator.
 He has been an associate editor for The Stream andD.C.
 Correspondent for LifeSiteNews.
 He can be followed on Twitter @DustinSiggins.
-“Title” is a shorter version of The Accountability of Death, published by Catholic Exchange.
+“It’s Too Late to Take Back What I Did to Him” is a shorter version of The Accountability of Death, published by Catholic Exchange.